Saturday, April 22, 2023

 As luck would have it, we were able to book flights that saw both couples arriving in Hobart within 40 minutes of each other.
 In the end, despite landing after them, Garry and I made it to baggage claim about ten minutes ahead of the international travellers.
 We then collected our rental car, went shopping for some decadent wines and cheese accompaniments, and made our way into town.

 I decided we should kick off our vacation in style.
 Hence, I booked us into the MACq Hotel on Hobart’s waterfront.
-Our rooms featured a bank of windows, and a balcony, offering uninterrupted views of the harbour, central Hobart, and the surrounding hills.
+Our rooms featured a bank of windows and a balcony, offering uninterrupted views of the harbour, central Hobart, and the surrounding hills.
 The weather also played its part.
 We enjoyed relatively clear skies for much of our stay.

 We spent the final hours of daylight on our first day enjoying a late lunch on the waterfront, before making our way to the Tasmanian Museum & Art Gallery to see its Tasmanian Tiger exhibit.
 Dinner that night was at the hotel’s Frogmore Creek restaurant.

-Our first full day in Tasmania was devoted to a day exploring Tasmania’s infamous Port Arthur penal colony.
+Our first full day in Tasmania was devoted to exploring Tasmania’s infamous Port Arthur penal colony.
 Once again, the weather played its part.
 Showers were forecast.
 However, in the end, we enjoyed nothing more than grey skies, calm waters, and relatively mild temperatures - with just the odd misty drizzle patch.

 No comments: